KxSystems/docs/docs/ref/accumulators.md

 keywords: adverb, converge, dictionary, do, iterable, iterator, fold, kdb+, keyword, map, map reduce, mnemonic, operator, over, q, scan, unary, while
 ---

-# Progressors
+# Accumulators

 `/` `\`

-A progressor is an iterator that takes an iterable as argument and derives an function that evaluates the map, first on its entire (first) right argument, then on the results of **successive** evaluations.
+An accumulator is an iterator that takes an iterable as argument and derives a function that evaluates the iterable, first on its entire (first) argument, then on the results of **successive** evaluations.

-There are two progressors, Scan and Over.
+There are two accumulators, Scan and Over.
 They have the same syntax and perform the same computation.
-But where the Scan derived functions return the result of each evaluation, those of Over return only the last result.
+But where the Scan-derived functions return the result of each evaluation, those of Over return only the last result.

-Over resembles _map reduce_ and _fold_ in some other programming languages.
+Over resembles _map reduce_ in some other programming languages.

 ```q
 q)(+\)2 3 4    / Scan